simonberner/github-repowatcher-widget/README.md

     - Graphical attractive data
     - Quick information
 ### Widget Gallery
+Point of contention:
-- Point of contention: Apple recommends giving a Widget some placeholder (mock data) to show it in the Widget Gallery instead of doing any network calls.
+- Apple recommends giving a Widget some placeholder (mock data) to show it in the Widget Gallery instead of doing any network calls.
 (Note: Twitch does network calls in getSnapshot, but probably because of some business reasons)
+- But we want to show our users the best representation of our widgets, so how do we do that?
+Better mock-data?
 ### Alerts
 - Normally there are no error alerts shown to a user in a widget.
     - But there are cases where it makes sense to tell the user an issue (eg. 'Sign in with Google').